 - Whether the breath test operator failed to observed the subject for at least 15 minutes prior to the breath test to make sure the subject did not burp or regurgitate any alcohol from the stomach into the mouth

 - Whether the breath test machine was properly calibrated every 10 days or 150 uses (whichever occurs first)

 - Whether Radio Frequency Interference (RFI) interfered with the test, and

 - Whether problems were created by the testing procedures used by the breath test operator

-If you were arrested for DUI in San Francisco in a case involving a breath test on the Intoxilyzer 5000, then contact an experienced criminal defense attorney at Ticket Crushers to discuss your case.
+If you were arrested for DUI in California in a case involving a breath test on the Intoxilyzer 5000, then contact an experienced criminal defense attorney at Ticket Crushers to discuss your case.
 We can help you determine the best strategies for fighting your charges and whether the breath test results can be suppressed or excluded at trial.

 In the event the results are admitted at trial, an experienced criminal defense attorney can show problems with the accuracy and reliability of the breath test.
 Call 1 (866) 842-5384 to talk with an experienced DUI defense attorney in California about the specific facts of your case.